-"Government Code §5 1102.
+"Government Code \$51102.
 Legislative Declarations; State Policy:

-- (a) The Legislature further declares that ... to fully realize the productive potential of the forest resources and timberlands of the State, and to provide a favorable climate for long-term investment in forest resources, it is the policy of this State to do all of the following: - (1) Maintain the optimum amount of the limited supply of timberland . . .to ensure its current and continued availability for the growing and harvesting of timber and compatible uses. - (2) Discourage premature and unnecessary conversion of timberland to urban and other uses. - (3) Discourage expansion of urban services into timberland. - (4) Encourage investment in timberland based on reasonable expectation of harvest. - (b) The Legislature further declares that it is the policy of this State that timber operations conducted in a manner consistent with Forest Practice Rules adopted by the State Board of Forestry and Fire Protection shall not be or become restricted or prohibited due to any land use in or around the locality of those operations.
-"Government Code §51102
+- (a) The Legislature further declares that . . .to fully realize the productive potential of the forest resources and timberlands of the State, and to provide a favorable climate for long-term investment in forest resources, it is the policy of this State to do all of the following: - (1) Maintain the optimum amount of the limited supply of timberland . . .to ensure its current and continued availability for the growing and harvesting of timber and compatible uses. - (2) Discourage premature and unnecessary conversion of timberland to urban and other uses. - (3) Discourage expansion of urban services into timberland. - (4) Encourage investment in timberland based on reasonable expectation of harvest. - (b) The Legislature further declares that it is the policy of this State that timber operations conducted in a manner consistent with Forest Practice Rules adopted by the State Board of Forestry and Fire Protection shall not be or become restricted or prohibited due to any land use in or around the locality of those operations.
+"Government Code \$5 1102

 The Aalfs timberland parcel meets all the qualifications for timberland and, it is timberland.
 Therefore, the County must rezone the property to a Timber Production (PT) zone.
-Government Thee §§51100 st secommission, the Board of Supervisors, and the County of Santa Cruz, and each of them, are required to approve this application and rezone the property to Timber Production since the Aalf's property is, indeed, timberland.
+Government Therefore, the County must rezone the property to a Timber Production (PT) zone.
+Government Therefore, the County of Santa Cruz, and each of them, are required to approve this application and rezone the property to Timber Production since the Aalf's property is, indeed, timberland.